golang-design/research/content/posts/ultimate-channel.md

 ## Solution 2: Unbounded Channel

-We may first come up with this idea: Can we make a channel that contains an buffer with infinite capacity, i.e. unbounded channel?
+We may first come up with this idea: Can we make a channel that contains a buffer with infinite capacity, i.e. unbounded channel?
 Though the language, it is not possible yet.
 However, such a pattern can be easily
 constructed: